-Speakers will receive a complimentary one-night hotel stay as well as a waived conference fee, allowing you to share knowledge and experience with the more than 350 Construction IT professionals who attend the AGC IT conference every year!
+You will have the chance to share your knowledge and experience, and that of your company, with the more than 350 Construction IT professionals who attend the AGC IT conference every year!

 Speaking will enhance your professional profile and increase exposure for your business or practice.
-Speakers are able to network with dedicated construction IT professionals and influence other thought leaders and decision makers.
+Speakers can network with dedicated construction IT professionals and influence other thought leaders and decision makers.
 In addition, you will contribute to the advancement of your profession and help to solve common challenges across the construction industry.

 Rules on Presenting

-- Provide appropriate and catchy title which accurately reflects presentation content.
+- Please provide appropriate and catchy title which accurately reflects presentation content.

-- Engaging PowerPoint or other presentation platforms- No “death by bullet points” or “wall of words”
+- Engaging PowerPoint or other presentation platforms- Try to avoid “death by bullet points” or a “wall of words”

-- Elevate audience engagement – speakers must include a poll in their presentation to keep audience engaged
+- Elevate audience engagement – speakers could include a poll in their presentation to keep audience engaged

 - Key actionable takeaways and real-world examples to empower attendees

 - These presentations are not Product Demonstrations.
-When applicable, live demonstrations are encouraged.
+When applicable, live or recorded demonstrations are encouraged.